To date, a total of 27 organizations serving Malden have received $4,361,420 through the Vaccine Equity Initiative.

 Tailored community- and faith-based outreach and education

 Tailored community and faith-based outreach and education includes supports to raise awareness of strategies to minimize the spread of COVID-19 and increase vaccination confidence and access for priority populations.
+Health Resources in Action (HRiA) and Health Care for All (HCFA) work with community organizations that received funding under this component of the Vaccine Equity Initiative through June 2023.
 The table below lists current and total awards made to funded organizations.
-View a more detailed list of all funding awards made since December 2020: Vaccine Equity Initiative - Funded CBOs and FBOs - June 29 2022
+Total funding may include funds received through both HRiA and HCFA, depending on the organization.
+View a more detailed list of all funding awards made since December 2020: Vaccine Equity Initiative - Funded CBOs and FBOs - Updated March 2023

 Focused grassroots outreach